pombredanne/gsoc-2/README.md

 ## About Binjitsu

-Tell the students a bit about your organization.
-Here's some questions you might want to answer:

 ### What is pwntools?

 `pwntools` is an open-source, MIT-licensed framework for automating and aiding in the development of exploits for Capture The Flag computer security competitions.